Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 Meals Bed & Breakfast All meals (company selects restaurants) All meals (better restaurants) + fruits, dry nuts, all drinks except alcohol

-Accommodation Shared room in guesthouse/lodge Private room, attached bathroom where available Private deluxe room, bed heater, attached bathroom where available
+Accommodation Shared room in a guesthouse/lodge Private room, attached bathroom, where available Private deluxe room, bed heater, attached bathroom, where available

 Motorbike Standard touring bike Better touring bike Premium bike of your choice